schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: name

 		Name of instance.
 Corresponds to the "Style Name" field in the font info.
 This is used for naming the exported fonts.

 	:type: string

-	.. attribute:: weight
+	.. attribute:: weightClass

+		Weight class, as set in Font Info, as an integer.
+Values from 1 to 1000 are supported but 100–900 is recommended.

-	Human-readable weight name, chosen from list in Font Info.
-For actual position in interpolation design space, use GSInstance.weightValue.
+		For actual position in interpolation design space, use GSInstance.axes.

+	:type: int

+	.. attribute:: weightClassName

+		Human readable name corresponding to the value of GSInstance.weightClass.
+This attribute is read-only.

+		Can be None if GSInstance.weightClass is not a multiple of 100.

 	:type: string

-	.. attribute:: width
+	.. attribute:: widthClass

+		Width class, as set in Font Info, as an integer.
+Values from 1 to 9 are supported.

-	Human-readable width name, chosen from list in Font Info.
-For actual position in interpolation design space, use GSInstance.widthValue.
+		For actual position in interpolation design space, use GSInstance.axes.

+	:type: int

+	.. attribute:: widthClassName

+		Human readable name corresponding to the value of GSInstance.widthClass.
+This attribute is read-only.

 	:type: string